The Curacao Golf Course Old Quarry is consistently rated among the Caribbean's top public courses.

 There are also significant undulations and inclines that follow the natural terrain of the old quarry.

-I suggest to purchase the yardage book at the pro shop, since the carts are not equipped with GPS.
+I suggest purchasing the yardage book at the pro shop, since the carts are not equipped with GPS.

 Also, since the Old Quarry is not golf course to walk, make sure to stock up on cold drinks as there is quite a distance between the 9th and 10th hole.